roman-milk/roman-milk.github.io/magicians-assistant.md

+===

- ****** Magician's Assistant Ch.
-03 ****** byStoryTeller07© Alice felt safe once the door was shut on the short scurry from the car to her home.
+Alice felt safe once the door was shut on the short scurry from the car to her home.
 It would have been terribly embarrassing if the neighbours saw her wearing the short see through dress.
 It wouldn't have been fatal but just the thought of how they would gossip about her would have been hard to endure.

  With Daren she felt comforted even though she had just met him.
 For a fleeting moment she wondered why he had followed in his car but filed the question away, for the moment content to trust her instinct about him.
 He was a caring individual, which seemed out of keeping with his working in a sex store, or at least, with the image of such a place being sleazy for devious people.